hashgraph/hedera-services/docs/test-plans/hip-24.md

 # HIP-24 (Pause feature on Hedera Token Service)

-This feature adds two new transactions `TokenPause` and `TokenUnpause` which toggle the new `paused` field of the token entity.
+This feature adds two new transactions `TokenPause` and `TokenUnpause` which toggle the new `Paused` field of the token entity.
 Also added is a new `pauseKey` field to the token entity which will be needed to sign the Pause and Unpause transactions.

-A `paused` token type cannot be part of transactions other than the above mentioned Pause and Unpause transactions.
+A `Paused` token type cannot be part of transactions other than the above mentioned Pause and Unpause transactions.

 By default a token when created will be `unpaused` and can be used as expected.
 This will ensure that the existing tokens comply with this feature.